-Some personal variables will impact your reaction to the job loss.
+Some personal variables will impact your reaction to job loss.
 These include your attitude, your physical, mental and emotional well-being, your ability to problem-solve, and your coping mechanisms.
-As you read the blog pages on this site, it may be useful for you to examine your personal characteristics, and consider how they are helping or to hinder your progress about the lay-off.
+As you read the blog pages on this site, it may be useful for you to examine your characteristics, and consider how they are helping or to hinder your progress about the lay-off.

 ” At the time, I thought it was the worst thing that could ever happen to me.
 But, you know, it turned out to be a blessing in disguise.”
 Mary, 46, director of sales